NicolasDurrande/guepard/AISTATS_experiments/figures/Figure_5_synthetic_data.md

 ---

 # Figure 5: Baseline comparison on Synthetic data
-This notebook compares the accuracy and the wall clock time for various GP ensemble methods
+This notebook compares the accuracy and the wall clock time for various GP ensemble methods.

 ```python
 import numpy as np